 - Hourly volume of tweets mentioning the Brussels terrorist attack

 - Key takeaways for news organizations using Twitter

 In each Authority Report, Parse.ly shows the top known referral sources to our network of sites.
 Each of these depicts a snapshot of the traffic to our network in time and reflects both industry trends and shifts in our publishing clients.

-- Facebook remains ahead of Google as the top source of referral traffic to Parse.ly's network of digital publishers.
+- In this report, Facebook remains ahead of Google as the top source of referral traffic to Parse.ly's network of digital publishers.

 Download the Authority Report now to see our findings.

 Want to see more Parse.ly network analysis?
 Download all of our authority reports

 Learn the latest around leveraging content to understand your audience and grow your business

 Bloomberg: Global growth by paying attention to local audiences

 Bloomberg achieved an ambitious internal goal to increase their global presence by segmenting their traffic by region.